EmreDogann/unity-main-scene-auto-loading/README.md

  + EditorCoroutines package, [docs](https://docs.unity3d.com/Packages/com.unity.editorcoroutines@1.0/manual/index.html)

 Notes:
- - Does not yet support the New UITK-based hierarchy introduced in Unity 6.3 LTS.
+ - Does not yet support the new UITK-based hierarchy introduced in Unity 6.3 LTS.

 ## Installation
 Install via git url by adding this entry in your **manifest.json**